 Silverfish and firebrats are difficult to remove entirely.
-They are usually so infrequent that you almost never see them, however.
-If you’re seeing them too often, some form of professional chemical control may be more effective.
+They are usually so infrequent that you rarely see them; however, if you’re seeing them too often, some form of professional chemical control may be more effective.

-Both insects prefer food that has plenty of carbohydrates while also offering protein; this can lead them to dry dog food in particular, as well as human food found in the garbage or left lying around.
+Both insects prefer food with plenty of carbohydrates while also offering protein; this can lead them to dry dog food in particular, as well as human food found in the garbage or left lying around.
 They can also survive on paper, fabrics, and even glue.

 Silverfish and firebrats commonly eat dead wood and other plant materials.
-Because of this, both insects, along with termites and other wood-eaters, are being researched for use in biofuel production.
+Because of this, both insects, termites, and other wood-eaters are being researched for biofuel production.
 Their stomachs are well-designed to process cellulose into fuel, so some scientists are trying to mimic how their digestive systems function on a grander scale to produce biofuel more efficiently.

 If you’re having trouble figuring out how to get rid of silverfish in your home, or if firebrats are the issue, the pest control experts at Bulwark are here to help.
 Our team will hear your story and find the solution that makes the most sense for you, your family, and your property.
 Try our home assessment page now and fill us in on the silverfish or firebrats in your home.